rob-letts/personal-site/README.md

 👋 [Available here](https://roblettsdev.netlify.app/)

-A super minimal 'contact me' static site built with Nuxt, SCSS, and TypeScript.
+A super minimal 'contact me' static site built with Nuxt and Netlify.
-Testing with Vitest and Cypress.

-Includes light/dark theme functionality and a responsive layout built using no media-queries and fluid typography.
+Includes light/dark theme functionality and a responsive layout with fluid typography.

 IN PROGRESS: